 B. Critical Incident Services

 1. Related to, or following, a critical incident as described in II.B. above, the Bureau/Division Commander may refer an employee or the employee may proactively request this assistance.
 If referring the employee, the Bureau/Division Commander (or duly designated representative) must first consult with authorized BHD staff to determine the appropriateness of referral.
 This consultation is often accomplished at the scene of an incident (in-person if BHD staff are present, or by phone via the Emergency Dispatch Center (EDC), or during duty hours by calling 346-286-3150.
-Though encouraged, prior consultation is NOT required in the cases in which the appointment is mandated per CALEA and/or HCSO policy, such as an Officer Involved Shooting (OIS), or for those in select, high-exposure assignments.
+Though encouraged, prior consultation is NOT required in the cases in which the appointment is mandated per HCSO policy, such as following a use of force resulting in death or serious bodily injury, or for those in select, high-exposure assignments.

 3. The form above is to be emailed to the employee, and signed off by the Bureau/Division commander or his/her duly authorized representative, as soon as is feasible after the employee has been advised of this requirement.
 Those advising the employee of this requirement verbally should encourage the employee to make the appointment with BHD even prior to receipt of this letter, if appropriate, e.g., if they are at the scene or otherwise away from the office.
 In other words, although this documentation is required, the employee need not have it in hand to schedule an appointment and thus best facilitate an expeditious process.